dahnielson/crunch/README.md

 of pixel formats, so there's no guarantee that the .KTX files written by crnlib can be reliably read by other tools.

-## Building the Examples

-This release contains the source code and projects for three simple example projects:

-crn_examples.2008.sln is a Visual Studio 2008 (VC9) solution file
-containing projects for Win32 and x64. crnlib itself also builds with VS2005, VS2010, and gcc 4.5.0 (TDM GCC+MinGW).
-A codeblocks 10.05
-workspace and project file is also included, but compiling crnlib this way hasn't been tested much.

-### example1

-Demonstrates how to use crnlib's high-level C-helper compression/decompression/transcoding functions in inc/crnlib.h.
-It's a fairly complete example of crnlib's functionality.

-### example2
-Shows how to transcodec .CRN files to .DDS using **only** the functionality in inc/crn_decomp.h.
-It does not link against against crnlib.lib or depend on it in any way.
-(Note: The complete source code, approx. 4800 lines, to the CRN transcoder is included in inc/crn_decomp.h.)

-example2 is intended to show how simple it is to integrate CRN textures into your application.

-### example3
-Shows how to use the regular, low-level DXTn block compressor functions in inc/crnlib.h.
-This functionality is included for completeness.
-(Your engine or toolchain most likely already has its own DXTn compressor. crnlib's compressor is typically very competitive or superior to most available closed and open source CPU-based compressors.)

 ## Creating Compressed Textures from the Command Line (crunch.exe)

-The simplest way to create compressed textures using crnlib is to integrate the bin\crunch.exe or bin\crunch_x64.exe) command line tool into your texture build toolchain or export process.
+The simplest way to create compressed textures using Crunch is to integrate the `bin\crunch.exe` command line tool into your texture build toolchain or export process.
 It can write DXTn compressed 2D/cubemap textures to regular DXTn compressed .DDS, clustered (or reduced entropy) DXTn compressed .DDS, or .CRN files.
 It can also transcode or decompress files to several standard image formats, such as TGA or BMP.
 Run crunch.exe with no options for help.

-The .CRN files created by crunch.exe can be efficiently transcoded to DXTn using the included CRN transcoding library, located in full source form under inc/crn_decomp.h.
+The .CRN files created by crunch.exe can be efficiently transcoded to DXTn using `crunch.decompress`.

 Here are a few example crunch.exe command lines: